 |Head of Department:||Mr M Barker|

-The Music Department offers a tremendous variety of musical experiences, both inside the classroom and through an extensive extra-curricular programme. ”Music For All” is our catchphrase and students are encouraged to develop their performing skills on an instrument taught by one of our thirteen peripatetic staff, join in one of the junior ensembles, or sing in one of the choirs.
+The Music Department offers a tremendous variety of musical experiences, both inside the classroom and through an extensive extra-curricular programme.
+“Music For All” is our catchphrase and students are encouraged to develop their performing skills on an instrument taught by one of our ten peripatetic staff, join one of the junior ensembles, or sing in one of the choirs.
 During the first three years all students undertake a course that is based upon National Curriculum guidelines with work being topic-centred.
 Students learn about composing and appraising through listening and performing as well as music technology.
-In Years 10 and 11 students can opt to study the subject to GCSE with Sixth Form courses offered at AS and A Level in Music.
+In Years 10 and 11 students can opt to study the subject to GCSE with Sixth Form courses offered at A Level in Music and Music Technology.

-A wide range of instruments is available for class work including twenty Apple Mac computers, using Garageband and Logic Studio and numerous keyboards.
-There are opportunities for formal and informal concerts, workshops and trips and we are often asked to provide music for charity and social events.
+A wide range of instruments is available for class work including twenty Apple Mac computers, using Garageband and Logic Studio, numerous keyboards and a recording studio with professional level microphones and stage box.
+There are opportunities for two formal concerts per year and informal concerts, workshops and trips and we are often asked to provide music for charity and social events.
 Our reputation for quality music-making is known county-wide.
-Senior musicians are invited to participate in a European tour (four tours since 2000) and exam candidates benefit from weekend courses.
 Further details of extra-curricular activities are available to all students at the start of the year.
+There are no auditions and we encourage students to get involved straight away in September as rehearsals start in the second week back.
+Further information can be obtained by contacting the Head of Music (Michael Barker) directly at school.

 Mr M Barker